What is MDMA or Molly? Effects, Overdose & Treatment

 Ecstasy is one of the less addictive stimulants and one of the more addictive hallucinogens.
 The number of people who listed ecstasy as their primary reason for going to rehab in 2015 was comparable to the number for all other hallucinogens combined, according to the 2005-2015 Treatment Episode Data Set by the Substance Abuse and Mental Health Services Administration—in contrast, more than 60 times as many people sought treatment for methamphetamine addiction than ecstasy addiction that year.
 No medications are available for the treatment of stimulant addiction.
 That is why NIDA recommends cognitive behavioral therapy and support groups for people struggling to quit Molly.

-Reclaim Your life from Molly Addiction
+MDMA Therapy in California, reclaim your life from Molly Addiction

 MDMA Addiction is a condition that can cause major health, social, and even economic problems that should not be taken lightly.
 We Level Up Treatment Center can provide you, or someone you love, the tools to recover from MDMA Addiction with professional and safe treatment.
 Feel free to call us to speak with one of our counselors.
 We can inform you about this condition and give you the clarity to questions such as “What is Molly?” by giving you relevant information.
 Our specialists know what you are going through.
 Please know that each call is private and confidential.